top of page

 • 26 for edge

-In this case, instead of simply associating a MIDI note with a sound, we will associate a pedal position range with a sound.
+In this case, instead of simply associating an articulation with a sound, we will associate a pedal position range with a sound.
 For example, when the pedal position is between 0-15, the first hi-hat sound will be triggered, and so on.

-To activate this special behavior, click the "hi-hat mode" button.
+To activate this special behavior, click the "pedal ranges" button.

-Now, the number of notes present in this MidiPad is higher due to the greater number of sounds associated with it.
+Now, the number of sounds present in this MidiPad is higher due to the greater number of sounds associated with it.

 Next to it, you'll find the "+" and "-" buttons to add or remove openings.

-In this specific case, we're using 3 openings, but this will be expanded in the future.
+In this specific case, we're using 4 openings, but depending on the kit, it can be more.

-To summarize this panel, the notes involved are as follows:
+To summarize this panel, the notes (articulations) involved are as follows:

 • #1: 42 Associated with an extra tight hi-hat sound (bow section)